flutter/website/flutter-for-react-native/index.md

   }
 });
 ```
-In Flutter, to create an identical Hello world! app, use the entry point `main`
+In Flutter, to create an identical "Hello world!" app, use the entry point `main`
  function to call the
 [`runApp()`](https://docs.flutter.io/flutter/widgets/runApp.html) function with a `Center` widget.
 The widget
 tree in this example includes the `Center` root widget and the `Text` child widget.